1992–93 in English football: League Division One

 Newcastle United's first full season under the management of Kevin Keegan ended in Division One championship glory and promotion to the Premier League.
 Following the Geordies into football's big-money league were West Ham United and Swindon Town.
 West Ham had suffered relegation just one season earlier, and had been many people's favourites for an automatic return to the elite.
 Swindon, meanwhile, had finally reached the top flight after 73 years of trying – they had actually won promotion via the playoffs three years earlier, but promotion had been denied a few weeks later due to financial irregularities.

 Third-placed Portsmouth had opened up a 9-point gap over fourth-placed Tranmere Rovers, but lost to Leicester City in the playoff semi-finals and this ended any promotion hopes for a club who had begun the season as favourites for promotion, and ended it with 88 points.
-Grimsby Town finished an impressive ninth in the table, while 10th place was occupied by Peterborough United in their first season at this level.
+Despite a semi-final loss in the playoffs, the fourth-place finish for the Rovers was their highest-ever finish in the football pyramid.
+Similar to Pompey, Derby County was another team that failed to reach their preseason expectations, as they could only muster eighth-place at season's end.
+Surprising Grimsby Town, who was battling relegation a season ago, finished ninth, just above a Peterborough United squad spending their first season in the second level.

-Going down were Cambridge United (who had just missed out on promotion a year earlier), Brentford and Bristol Rovers.
-Brentford, newly promoted a season earlier, had stood in 10th place at the turn of 1993, but a sharp decline in form during the final few months of the season saw them relegated on the final day of the season.
-Luton Town narrowly avoided a second successive relegation.
+In a tight relegation battle, Brentford, Cambridge United (who had just missed out on promotion a year earlier), and Bristol Rovers were the unlucky ones to move down to the Second Division.
+The Bees, newly promoted a season earlier, had stood in 10th place at the turn of 1993, but a sharp decline in form during the final few months of the season saw them relegated on the final day of the season.
+Five teams finished within three points of relegation, including Luton Town and Notts County, who both avoided a second successive drop.